wire-ts/website/docs/quick-store.md

 To enforce good habits, Wire passes in the current state as an **immutable** object.
 If you try to mutate the state, you will get a type error.

-Actions can be asynchronous as well for the common cases of getting and posting data using an API.

 ```ts
 import { store } from "@wire-ts/wire";